microsoft/FluidFramework/README.md

 npm run test:copyresults
 ```

-#### From within VS Code
+#### Run tests from within VS Code

-We've checked in [VS Code configuration](https://github.com/microsoft/FluidFramework/blob/master/.vscode/launch.json) enabling F5 from a `spec.ts` file to run those tests.
+We've checked in [VS Code configuration](https://github.com/microsoft/FluidFramework/blob/master/.vscode/launch.json) enabling F5 from a `spec.ts` file to run those tests, if you set the debug configuration to "Debug Current Test".

 ## Try it out locally

 ### Single browser window, two panes

-_This will use an in-memory implementation of the Fluid Server to sync between the two panes in the browser window._
+_This will use an in-memory implementation of the Fluid server to sync between the two panes in the browser window._

 * Choose a component under `/components`
 * Navigate to the component's directory, e.g. `/components/experimental/clicker`